 Today we started out early once again to check out of our hotel and get on the road to Jerusalem.
 We left the hotel at 7:45 and beat the heat the best we could.
-By the time we reached Jericho it was over 100 degrees.
-Interesting fact is Jericho is the lowest point on earth and they say that due to the density of the air, it is not possible to get a sunburn.
+By the time we reached Jericho, it was over 100 degrees.
+An interesting fact is Jericho is the lowest point on earth and they say that due to the density of the air, it is not possible to get a sunburn.

 What was striking about crossing over to Palestine was the poverty.
-There are many lean-to type housing compounds scattered throughout the landscape.
+There are many lean-to-type housing compounds scattered throughout the landscape.
 Garbage is just everywhere.
-Soldiers that are fully armed are also common place.
-While we were in Jericho, we had several low level flyovers with fighter jets.
-I don’t know who they belonged too.
-That clearly changes your perspective where you are visiting when you see and hear them multiple times.
+Soldiers that are fully armed are also commonplace.
+While we were in Jericho, we had several low-level flyovers with fighter jets.
+I don’t know who they belonged to.
+That clearly changes your perspective of where you are visiting when you see and hear them multiple times.

 Jordan River – Qasr Al-Yahud Baptismal Site

 Qasr al-Yahud is the western section of the traditional site of the baptism of Jesus by John the Baptist on the Jordan River.
 It has also been traditionally identified with two episodes from the Hebrew Bible, as one of the possible points through which the Israelites crossed the Jordan River as they reached the Promised Land, and as the site where the prophet Elijah ascended to heaven.
 “Qasr al-Yahud” is actually an Arabic name given to the nearby Monastery of St John the Baptist, but is also being used for the West Bank section of the baptism site itself.

 Since the Six-Day War in 1967, the baptism site has been under Israeli occupation, and the site and facilities are currently administered by the Israeli Civil Administration and the Israeli Ministry of Tourism as part of a national park, where baptism ceremonies can be performed.